by Charles S. Garabedian

 (1) When the person died, God would judge his life by how well he had adhered to the Old Testament law during his life.
 If even the tiniest little sin were found in him and He was not covered by grace through Jesus Christ, he would be condemned to Hell, which the Bible also describes as the “second death.”
 The law kills because it is impossible for any man or woman in their humanness to keep the entire Old Testament law throughout a lifetime.
 Without intervening grace, the law always leads to death.
 The Written Law Kills.

 You are not good enough, and your sorry ass is going to die forever because of it!
 Do you remember that company ink pen you absent mindedly carried home in your shirt pocket last night?
 That was stealing.
 God is going to roast you alive forever just for that one little mess up.
 Do you remember that night you told your wife that she looked pretty in that ugly dress?
 You lied.
 You are condemned to Hell forever.
 Remember that night when you ate too much at the buffet restaurant and needed Tums?
 That was gluttony.
 You die!!!
 You did 116 acts of evil today and noticed only two of them.
 God is going to burn you to a cinder for all 116 of those acts, and He is going to broil you at an even higher temperature for failing to notice the 114.
 You are evil.
 You are incompetent.
 You should feel guilty.
 Your spirit is ugly.
 You are unworthy.
 You are a terrible person.
 No one should have you as a friend.
 You should be ashamed of yourself.
 And you have no right to live.
-And you know what ?
-I am going to sit here and hurl hundreds of these true accusations at you relentlessly all day and all night for the rest of your sorry life.
+My job is to make you feel guilty, miserable, worthless, hopeless, and helpless.
+And you know what?
+I am going to sit here with you and hurl hundreds of these true accusations at you relentlessly all day and all night for the rest of your sorry life.

-I am now going to give you a really good example of how a perceived problem with Biblical law kills people in this life while they are still breathing and walking around.
+I am now going to give you a really good example of how a perceived problem with Biblical law kills people in this life while they are still walking around and breathing—and how that leads to physical death.
 This example is from the blog of a fellow Christian by the name of Tom Wymore:

 Many years ago, my sister was part of a women’s Bible study composed of both long-time and new believers.
 One day one of the new believers, a fairly young woman, I think, shared with the group that she was in a very (physically) abusive marriage and asked for the counsel of the group about what God had to say about her situation.
 From what I recall of the story, at least some in the group told her that she needed to “submit” to her husband and trust God to give her grace, etc. My heart breaks even 30+ years later as I finish this story: the young woman went home so depressed that she took her own life.
 “The written law kills…” I have yet to hear another story that better illustrates how true Paul’s words in 2 Corinthians 3:6 are!